 “I wish I had more money” doesn’t make it to the top five.
 Neither do regrets about not having a bigger house or a better car or more stuff.
 Society encourages us to consume, to chase bigger and better things to spend money on.
 Lenders and retailers are only too happy to support this by making debt easier to obtain.

-In the end, the chase for material possessions can fuel regret.
+In the end, the chase for material possessions can fuel end of life regrets.
 Too much of our precious time spent on work that we don’t love.
 Not enough time devoted to our own wellbeing.
 Missing opportunities to do what we really want.

-If you’ve reached the stage of life where you’re contemplating the bigger picture, then take time to contemplate.
-Don’t feel guilty about it.
-Better still, make time to contemplate properly.
+If you’ve reached the stage of life where you’re beginning to contemplate the bigger picture, then carve out some time and contemplate properly.
+Don’t feel guilty about taking time to think.
+Embrace it.

 It might feel like a mid-life crisis.
 Or maybe just a realisation that you’re fed up with your job and could be doing something more meaningful.
 Or like many, you might just want to know that you’ll be ok throughout retirement.